kpyush/blog/README.md

 * Minimizes installation and mainenace effort.
 * Mobility

-To begin with proper selection of the communication architecture & underlying protocol palys major role to achieve the above mentioned requirements.
+Selection of the communication architecture & underlying protocol palys major role to achieve the above mentioned requirements.
 This document explains various technologies of communication, architecture & available SoCs in the market.
 Before going into much detail let's figure out some basic requirement of IoT devices in genral.

 **Selection of Wireless Mesh Network Vs Star Network:**